South Africa – Cast Your Net on the Other Side

-Over the years the support of local and international volunteers, with their diverse skills, has contributed hugely to the success and growth of the campaign.
+Over the years, the support of local and international volunteers, with their diverse skills, has contributed hugely to the success and growth of the campaign.
 A partnership with the Prepare-2-Preach (P2P) program, first started in Australia, has resulted in hundreds of young people experiencing and supporting the many platforms and programs.
-In 2008, the 2010 Campaign project hosted the Amanzi International Youth Conference followed by a P2P preaching project, the first of many since hosted at centers across the country.
-A gathering of over 250 young people from 10 different countries provided a stream of volunteers who returned over the years that followed.
+In 2008, the 2010 Campaign project hosted the Amanzi International Youth Conference, followed by a P2P preaching project, the first of many since hosted at centers across the country.
+A gathering of over 250 young people from 10 different countries provided a stream of volunteers who returned over the following years.
 From teachers to musicians, some returned for a few months while others for a few years.
 Changing lives is life-changing!

 Igniting God’s Name in the Earth

-As the Ignite 2020 campaign draws to a close, blessings abound with fertile opportunity to innovate and grow.
+As the Ignite 2020 campaign draws to a close, blessings abound with a fertile opportunity to innovate and grow.
 We are constantly amazed at how the project has grown.
 By the numbers, the Ignite 2020 campaign operates eight Good News Centers and five Bible Education Centers while supporting many associated programs.
 All of this is made possible by over 30 local full-time volunteers, many part-time volunteers and a steady stream of international volunteers.
 We have also been incredibly blessed by open-handed donors, especially from the USA.
-Many of these donors have not only opened their hands with funding, but their hearts and time in coming to South Africa to share in the impact personally.
+Many of these donors have opened their hands with funding and their hearts and time in coming to South Africa to share in the impact personally.

-As we look forward into an uncertain future, no doubt deeply impacted by the current coronavirus crisis, we are sure of a few things.
+As we look forward to an uncertain future, no doubt deeply impacted by the coronavirus crisis, we are sure of a few things.
 The need for help today and hope tomorrow in our communities will be greater than ever before.
-The opportunity for us to provide for such needs has never been better placed.
+The opportunity to provide for such needs has never been better placed.
 As the world and South Africa pass into this new era, the foundations laid over the past 15 years hold significant potential for eternal impact.
 May we not retract in fear.
 May we not grow weary.
 May we soar on the wings of the eagles that have gone before.
 May we join Isaiah’s timeless refrain, “Here am I. Send me.”
 (Isa.
-6:8)
+6:8).